About RecovAsset

 We are not a collection agency, law firm, debt buyer, or financial advisory firm.
 We do not collect debts, purchase accounts, represent clients in legal proceedings, or provide personalized legal or financial advice.
 RecovAsset is strictly an educational and informational resource — a place where you can research how debt collection works, understand your rights and obligations, and make more informed decisions about recovery-related matters.

-Sanjesh G. Reddy — Founder & Editor
+Sanjesh G. Reddy — Founder & Editor-in-Chief

 Editorial Standards